Deltares/xugrid/README.rst

 <https://ugrid-conventions.github.io/ugrid-conventions>`_.

 Processing structured data with xarray is convenient and efficient.
-The goal of Xugrid (pronounced "kiss you grid" by `visionaries 🗢
-<https://github.com/visr>`_ ) is to extend this ease to unstructured grids.
+The goal of Xugrid is to extend this ease to unstructured grids.

 .. code:: python